101 Things to do in Bournemouth – Dolphin Centre/Kingland

 Checking out the Dolphin Centre

 The Dolphin Centre first opened in 1969.
 When I first started coming to Poole many years ago, I used to think the Dolphin Centre was a bit of a dive.
-At that time, major retailers, such as M&S, relocated out-of-town.
+At that time, major retailers, such as M&S, had relocated out-of-town.
 However, the centre’s owners have worked hard to reinvent and rejuvenate the area and it is once again buzzing with activity.

 How to get to the Dolphin Centre